Stuck In Plastic.

 While Stuck In Plastic is not exclusive to LEGO toy photography, all(most) all the crew members share a natural love for those plastic bricks and figures.
 Today the majority of the collective’s photography uses LEGO as a means to tell their stories.
 During 2016 Stuck In Plastic got recognized by The LEGO Group (TLG) for its creative contributions in the AFOL (Adult Fans Of LEGO) world.

-Stuck In Plastic is today a Recognized LEGO Fan Media (RLFM) and has made one of its creative objectives to have, someday in the not so distant future, an exhibition of awesome toy photographers around the world in the LEGO House in Billund, Denmark.
+Stuck In Plastic is today a Recognized LEGO Fan Media (RLFM) and has made one of its creative objectives to have, someday in the not so distant future, a slightly more larger exhibition of awesome toy photographers around the world in the LEGO House in Billund, Denmark.